Moosemorals/ManageSieveJ/README.md

 # Licence

-This libary is covered by the MIT licence.
+This library is covered by the MIT licence.

 # References